pauhsg/PS_SentimentAnalysis/README.md

 ```
 |
 |   README.md                                         > README of the project
+|   requirements.txt                                  > contains required libraries to be able to run the project
 |   run.py                                            > file to run the model that yields the best result on AIcrowd
 |
 +---Code